Peter Sachs – Doing as many things as possible before I depart this planet.

-I’m an attorney, (non-practicing), a licensed private investigator (CT, NY, MA, RI), a photographer, a member of a volunteer fire department, an EMT, a helicopter pilot, a geek, a muckracker and a polymath.
+I’m an attorney, a licensed private investigator, an attorney, a photographer, an FAA-licensed commercial helicopter pilot, an FAA-licensed advanced ground instructor, a drone operator, a legal blogger, a geek, a muckraker and a polymath.
 I added the last one so you’d look it up if you don’t already know its meaning.

-I’ve been licensed to practice law in CT since 1994, but I choose not to.
-I just happen to prefer the PI business.
-Oh, so I don’t run afoul of the State of Connecticut Attorney Website Registration rules, this website is not intended to be an offer of legal services or advice.
-Any opinion express here is my personal opinion.
-I speak on behalf of no person or entity.
+I’ve been licensed to practice law in CT since 1994, but the only law I practice is public interest law, and I don’t represent anyone other than myself, ever.
+So I don’t run afoul of the State of Connecticut Attorney Website Registration rules, this website is not intended to be an offer of legal services or advice.
+Any opinion expressed here is my personal opinion.
+I speak on behalf of no person or entity other than myself.
 I do not seek to represent anyone, nor will I.

 Oh, and if you’re here because you’ve received a Freedom of Information request from me, yes, I’m serious and no, I won’t go away.